13 tips for travelling to Bali if you are a newbie

 Weather

 October to April is the rainy season; May to September the dry season.
-We travelled late January, which is considered off peak and in the wet season.
+On our first trip we travelled late January, which is considered off peak and in the wet season.
 We lucked it with the rain with most of the heavy falls coming at night time or early morning.
 Kind of cleansing really.

 What to pack

-Light clothes in natural, breathable fabrics.
-I worked on two outfits a day, one throw-over type dress or shorts/light top combination and kaftans for evening if we were heading out to a bar or restaurant.
+Pack light clothes in natural, breathable fabrics.
+I worked on two-three outfits a day, one throw-over type dress or shorts/light top combination for during the day and kaftans for evening if we were heading out to a bar or restaurant.
 Even in the upmarket restaurants it’s still pretty casual.
-Mr SY wore dress shorts and a rolled up shirt and Vans if we were getting our fancy on.
+Mr SY wore dress shorts and a rolled up shirt and deck shoes if we were getting our fancy on.

-At least two swimsuits means you always have a dry one on the go.
-SPF 30+ or 50+ sunscreen is a must.
+Pack at least two swimsuits means you always have a dry one on the go.
+SPF 50+ sunscreen is a must.
 You are right near the equator Stylers, that sun has bite.
 Even at 5pm.

 I’m a safety girl and also packed half a pharmacy – travelling with a family of five, I wasn’t taking any chances.
 We had everything from kids’ Nurofen to antibiotic ointment, ventolin, antihistamines and stuff to help should Bali Belly strike … see below.